Ritusharma25/WORD-COUNTER/README.md

 # WORD-COUNTER
-Extract words from a site and cleans it
+Extract words from the given url and cleans it